asalih/blaster/README.md

 # blaster
-A base project for general usage
+A base project for general usage.

+Made with blazor webassembly.